Driving a zero emission vehicle

-Electric vehicles (EVs) run on electricity instead of petrol or diesel.
+Zero emission vehicles (ZEVs) run on electricity instead of petrol or diesel.

-- Battery electric vehicle (BEV): Powered by an onboard rechargeable battery that does not have an internal combustion engine (ICE), these EVs have no tailpipe emissions and can drive between 260 and 500kms per charge.
+- Battery electric vehicle (BEV): Powered by an onboard rechargeable battery and does not have an internal combustion engine (ICE).
+These ZEVs have no tailpipe emissions and can drive between 260 and 500kms per charge.

 - Hydrogen-powered fuel cell electric vehicle (FCEV): These vehicles have an electric drivetrain and an onboard fuel cell instead of a big battery.
-A fuel cell creates electricity by combining hydrogen from its tanks and oxygen from the air.
+A fuel cell creates electricity by combining hydrogen from its tanks with oxygen from the air.
 It does not ‘burn’ hydrogen, electricity is generated via a chemical reaction.
 FCEVs only emit water and have a range of up to 650km.

-Conventional (non plug-in) hybrid vehicles are not EVs.
+Plug-in hybrids and conventional hybrid vehicles are not ZEVs.
 Hybrids use a small battery and electric motor to make an ICE vehicle more efficient.
-A hybrid’s pure electric range is very limited and it can’t be plugged in to be recharged.
+A hybrid’s pure electric range is limited and when the battery is exhausted the internal combustion engine starts and generates emissions.

-Most EVs are very similar to conventional vehicles as they have a push-start button and drive like an ICE vehicle.
-EVs do not need to change gears because they only have one forward gear and one reversing gear.
+Most ZEVs are very similar to conventional vehicles as they have a push-start button and drive like an ICE vehicle.
+ZEVs do not need to change gears because they only have one forward gear and one reversing gear.
 Drivers select drive, reverse or neutral using buttons on the dashboard or a lever on the steering wheel.

-Regenerative braking is unique to EVs and may take some getting used to.
-Every time a driver lifts off the accelerator pedal, the EV starts slowing down and the energy that is usually wasted in an ICE vehicle is used to charge the EV’s battery.
+Regenerative braking is unique to ZEVs and may take some getting used to.
+Every time a driver lifts off the accelerator pedal, the ZEV starts slowing down and the energy that is usually wasted in an ICE vehicle is used to charge the ZEV’s battery.
 The more it slows down, the more energy is captured and put back into the battery.
 Imagine getting fuel back in your tank every time you slow down.

-QFleet has a number of electric vehicles (EVs) available in the passenger and SUV segments.
+QFleet has a number of ZEVs available in the passenger and SUV segments.
 View the list of EVs on CAS.

-Contact your fleet consultant or fill in the QFleet order form to order an EV.
+Contact your fleet consultant or fill in the QFleet order form to order an ZEV.

 - Charging takes too long

-- EVs are expensive to buy and run
+- ZEVs are expensive to buy and run

 - Batteries are expensive and need to be replaced frequently